-The College expects students to pay their tuition according to arrangements made with the SFP prior to registration.
-Students are financially responsible for all charges incurred per the terms of their Enrollment Contract.
+The College expects students to pay all balances according to arrangements made with the School's Finance Department.
 All fees are payable as specified in the student's payment plan.
+Students are also financially responsible for all charges incurred after the Enrollment Contract has been signed.